ethen8181/machine-learning/README.md

 #### ab_tests : 2017.08.09

 A/B testing, a.k.a experimental design.
-Includes 1) quick review of necessary statistic concepts.
-2) methods and workflow/thought-process for conducting the test.
-3) caveats to look out for.
+Includes: Quick review of necessary statistic concepts.
+Methods and workflow/thought-process for conducting the test and caveats to look out for.

 - Frequentist A/B testing (includes a quick review of concepts such as p-value, confidence interval). [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/machine-learning/blob/master/ab_tests/frequentist_ab_test.ipynb)]